flq/reactive-loop/docs/api.md

 * The part that allows to set up an application.
   * `appBuilder, appInit`
-* The part to link reax to React components.
+* The part to link reactive-loop to React components.
   * `connect, ReaxConnector`